StevenMatthewArce/Inventory-Tracker/README.md

 1. `npm install`

 2.  `npm start`
-This starts the program in the development enviorment.
+This starts the program in the development environment.

 ---
 ## Known Issues